walkjivefly/monitors/README.md

 Specifically, ALQO (XLQ), Crown (CRW) and Merge (MERGE) are not (currently) supported by BlockDX or Blocknet.

+Additionally, some of the scripts are servicenode/masternode/systemnode-aware.
+If the coin is running as one of those node types the script checks if the node is online/started and if not, reports the status instead of the block height.
 ## Extending monitoring.

 `sampler` is capable of monitoring anything you can generate values for.